 Admission to ICOM’s Doctor of Osteopathic Medicine (DO) program is comprehensive as well as competitive.

 To be considered for admission, applicants must have completed a minimum of 75 percent of the required credits for a bachelor’s degree in a college or university accredited by an agency recognized by the U.S. Department of Education.
-Applicants must have completed their undergraduate degree prior to starting medical school.
+Applicants must have completed their undergraduate or graduate degree prior to starting medical school.

 The most competitive applicants would have a science and cumulative grade point average of 3.2 or higher.
 ICOM also places emphasis on the applicant’s interview and their experiences.
 We consider health related experiences to include patient care, interaction or observation.

 The courses below are required for admission.
 Applicants may apply while coursework is in progress.
 Coursework completion is required prior to matriculation and pending courses during the application cycle are acceptable.